John Moore (archbishop of Canterbury)

-John Moore (26 April 1730 – 18 January 1805) was Archbishop of Canterbury in the Church of England.
+John Moore (1730 – 18 January 1805) was an English clergyman who was Archbishop of Canterbury in the Church of England.

 Life

-Moore was the son of Thomas Moore, a butcher, and his wife Elizabeth.
-He was born in Gloucester and was baptised at St. Michael's Church, Gloucester.
+Moore was the son of George Moore, a butcher, and Jane Cook.
+He was baptised at St. Michael's Church, Gloucester on 13 January 1730.
 He was educated at The Crypt School, Gloucester.
 He was a student at Pembroke College, Oxford (matriculated 1745; BA 1748; MA 1751).

-After ordination, he was for some years tutor to Lord Charles Spencer and Lord Robert Spencer, the younger sons of Charles Spencer, 3rd Duke of Marlborough.
+After ordination, Moore was for some years tutor to Charles and Robert, the younger sons of Charles Spencer, Duke of Marlborough.
 On 21 September 1761, he was preferred to the fifth prebendal stall in the church of Durham and, in April 1763, to a canonry at Christ Church, Oxford.

-On 1 July 1764, he received the degrees of B.D. and D.D.
-On 19 September 1771, he was made Dean of Canterbury, and on 10 February 1775, Bishop of Bangor.
+On 1 July 1764, Moore received the degrees of B.D. and D.D.
+In September 1771, he was made Dean of Canterbury, and in February 1775, Bishop of Bangor.

-On the death of Archbishop Frederick Cornwallis, he was translated to the See of Canterbury on 26 April 1783, on the joint recommendation of bishops Robert Lowth and Richard Hurd, both of whom had declined the primacy.
+On the death of Archbishop Frederick Cornwallis, Moore was translated to the See of Canterbury on 26 April 1783, on the joint recommendation of bishops Robert Lowth and Richard Hurd, both of whom had declined the primacy.

-Though not a great ecclesiastic, Moore was an amiable and worthy prelate, a competent administrator, and a promoter of the Sunday-school movement and of missionary enterprise.
-He appears to have dispensed his patronage with somewhat more than due regard to the interests of his own family.
+Moore was a competent administrator and a promoter of the Sunday-school movement and missionary efforts.

-He died at Lambeth Palace on 18 January 1805 and was buried in Lambeth parish church.
+Moore died at Lambeth Palace on 18 January 1805 and was buried in Lambeth parish church.

 Family

-Moore was married twice, first to Jane Wright (1736 – about 1765), the sister of Sir James Wright, Resident at Venice on 29 April 1763 at Walcot St. Swithin, Somerset, England; and secondly, on 23 January 1770, to Catherine Eden, daughter of Sir Robert Eden of West Auckland.
-He left children; one son, Roger Moore, would go on to be a Canon of Canterbury Cathedral.
+Moore married twice, first, a sister of James Wright; secondly, on 23 January 1770, Catherine, daughter of Robert Eden, of West Auckland.
+He left children.

-More than 30 years after his first wife's death the Archbishop would officiate at the wedding of her nephew, the later Sir George Wright, 2nd Baronet, to Rebecca Maclane, on 3 June 1796.